kate-gordon/trackListDemo/README.md

-# trackListDemo
+# TrackList Demo

-Practicing with express &amp; node for DigitalCrafts (week 8)
+Using databases I wrote (Cyndi Lauper & Janelle Monae albums with tracks(of course)) to practice express and node.js.

+DigitalCrafts Week 8 Exercise